rails/rails/guides/source/debugging_rails_applications.md

 Debugging Rails Applications
 ============================

 This guide introduces techniques for debugging Ruby on Rails applications.

-By referring to this guide, you will be able to:
+After reading this guide, you will know:

 * Understand the purpose of debugging.
 * Track down problems and issues in your application that your tests aren't identifying.